impactfitnessoakland.com

 How often should I deload?

-What does a deload week look like?
+What does a deload week actually look like?

-Will I lose strength during a deload?
+Will I lose muscle or strength during a deload?

 Can I just take the week off instead?